cicsdev/cics-java-liberty-mq-jms/README.md

 cics-java-liberty-mq-jms
 ================
-Contains two samples.
-One sample is JVM Java EE web application demonstrating how to use a message-driven bean (MDB).
-A second sample is a JMS ConnectionFactory to connect to a remote IBM MQ queue manager using an MQ client mode connection.
-We can also use this JMS CF sample to write a JMS message for the MDB sample to process.
+This project contains two samples.
+One sample is Java EE web application demonstrating how to use a message-driven bean (MDB).
+The second sample is a JMS ConnectionFactory sample that connects to a remote IBM MQ queue manager using an MQ client mode connection.
+This sample can also be used to write a JMS message for the MDB sample to process.
+For further details on how to develop these samples refer to the accompanying tutorial [Developing an MQ JMS application for CICS Liberty(blog.md)

 ## Repository structure